GoosefleetEO/allianceauth/docs/installation/allianceauth.md

 As **callback URL** you want to define the URL of your Alliance Auth site plus the route: `/sso/callback`.
 Example for a valid callback URL: `https://auth.example.com/sso/callback`

-In `local.py` you will need to set `ESI_USER_CONTACT_EMAIL` to an email address to ensure that CCP has reliable contact information for you.

 ### Alliance Auth Project

 Update Pip before installing python packages: